armstrongnate/CalendarView/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the CalendarViewDemo directory first.

 ## Requirements

+* iOS 8.3+
+* Xcode 6.3

 ## Installation